DebtShield

 Massachusetts Auto Loan Debt Laws

-Everything you need to know about auto loan debt in Massachusetts: the statute of limitations is 6 years, garnishment is capped at 15% of gross wages, and 3 state-specific protections apply to your case.
+Everything you need to know about auto loan debt in Massachusetts: SOL is 6 years, garnishment capped at 15% of gross wages, and 3 state-specific protections apply.

 6 years